Aviation Maintenance Technology

 equipment to perform work on actual aircraft.

 This full-time, clock-hour program is located at EFSC’s Aviation Center at Melbourne International Airport.
 It consists of approximately 50% classroom lectures with the other 50% spent in the aviation maintenance shop learning "hands-on" skills.
-The program can be completed in under 21 months and classes are held in the daytime, Monday through Thursday from 8:15 AM to 4:35 PM.
+Following the established course sequence, the program can be completed in under 21 months and classes are held in the daytime, Monday through Thursday from 8:15 AM to 4:35 PM.
 Classes are conducted in the fall, spring and summer terms.